rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 | **_methodType_**   | Determines which method doing content validation Ex: set or get                                |
 | **_errorContent_** | Doing error content validation when error content object key passed.
 Ex: 'INVALID_TYPE_PARAMS' |

-**Note:** This glue step will work only when fireboltCall object having below fields.

-- For set method response validation `setMethod`, `setValidationJsonPath` and `setContent`.
+**Note:** This glue step will work only when fireboltCall `setMethod` for set method validation and `method` for get method validation.

-- For get method response validation `method`, `validationJsonPath` and `content`.
-- `setValidationJsonPath` and `setContent` are optional while doing error content validation.
+Below fields is not mandatory to add in the fireboltCall object, if not present default value will be used.
+- setValidationJsonPath ---> 'result'
+- setContent ---> null
+- validationJsonPath ---> 'result'
+- content ---> null

 ## '(.+)' platform (triggers|does not trigger) '(.\*?)' event(?: with '(.+)')?